-If you’re planning on attending a (gut-busting) party this Sunday, but you don’t want to drop the ball on your diet, try calling an audible with these waist-friendly swaps.
+If you’re planning on attending a gut-busting party for Super Bowl Sunday but don’t want to drop the ball on your diet, try calling an audible with these waist-friendly swaps.

-Jackie London, RD Head of Nutrition & Wellness at WW, shared with Fox News her favorite lightened-up game-day options that are sure to be a touchdown this Sunday.
-(By the way, have we made enough football puns, yet?)
+New York based-Jaclyn London, a registered dietician and head of nutrition and wellness at WW, shared with Fox News Digital her favorite lightened-up game-day options that are sure to be a touchdown on Sunday.

-However, instead of rich or dairy-filled dips, London suggests starting with a salsa base, as it usually touts tomatoes as its first ingredient.
+Instead of rich or dairy-filled dips, London suggested starting with a salsa base, as it usually includes tomatoes as its first ingredient.

-"Bonus: Tomatoes are packed with antioxidants vitamin C, vitamin A, and lycopene, which are important for general immune health," she pointed out.
+"Bonus: Tomatoes are packed with antioxidants vitamin C, vitamin A and lycopene, which are important for general immune health," she said.

-If you prefer a creamier option, London suggests trying a black bean dip or hummus, which provide healthy fat, protein, and fiber.
 Also, try swapping any sour creams or cheese-based recipes with low-fat or non-fat plain Greek yogurt.
-You can add extra flavor by getting creative with fresh herbs, or using a seasoning — like "Everything Bagel" seasoning or adobo spice – to add flavor while still eating more mindfully.
+Add extra flavor by getting creative with fresh herbs, or using a seasoning — like "Everything Bagel" seasoning or adobo spice – to add flavor while still eating more mindfully.

-And adding a plate of crudité for dunking, instead of chips, can also save calories during the big game.
+Adding a plate of crudité for dunking, instead of chips, can also save calories during the Super Bowl game.

-"Higher fiber, a little more protein, and often less sodium (you can DIY the flavors yourself),” London says of this suggested snack swap, as compared to other, less nutritional munchies like salty potato chips or french fries.
+"Higher fiber, a little more protein and often less sodium (you can DIY the flavors yourself)" — these are some of the benefits of this snack swap, London said, as compared to other less nutritional munchies like salty potato chips or French fries.

 "Treat yourself to about four cups of air-popped deliciousness — the volume will help you feel like you’re eating a ton," she added.